wbcomdesigns/buddypress-group-type-search/readme.txt

 == Description ==

 This plugin modifies the search template that is on the "/groups" page.
 It adds a feature of "group types" that are involved while searching groups.
 Now the users can search groups based on group types.

+To create Group types for BuddyPress, you can use [BP Create Group Type](https://wordpress.org/plugins/bp-create-group-type/)

+If you need additional help you can contact us for [Custom Development](https://wbcomdesigns.com/contact/).

 == Installation ==